UK's Prince Harry and Meghan to give up senior royal roles | DW | 08.01.2020

 The pair also said they would seek to become financially independent, and that they would spend more of their time in North America.

-"We intend to step back as 'senior' members of the royal family and work to become financially independent, while continuing to fully support Her Majesty The Queen," they said in a statement released by Buckingham Palace.
+"We intend to step back as 'senior' members of the royal family and work to become financially independent, while continuing to fully support Her Majesty The Queen," they said in a statement.

 The couple also made the news public in a post on the social media forum Instagram.